NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 A code stored in the plug of the measurement cable gives switching instruction to an engaged MULTI socket

-To reiterate, the hardware mentioned here (Temperature, IBP, Cardiac Output, Thermistor Respiration and FiO2) are linked to the yellow flexible socket internally, and not from the outside
+Note the hardware mentioned here (Temperature, IBP, Cardiac Output, Thermistor Respiration and FiO2) are linked to the yellow flexible socket from the inside, and not from the outside

-An external measurement cable with a correct digital code in its plug can make use of any of the internally configured hardware shown here
+An external measurement cable with a valid digital code in its plug can make use of corresponding internal hardware if available

-The configured hardware using the Smart Cables are grouped into an electronic block known as MULTI-parameter Unit (MPU), complete with a small number of yellow MULTI-parameter sockets.
-The number of flexible yellow sockets in the MPU is not arbitrary, but corresponds to the number of IBP hardware channels that are configured inside.
+The configured hardware using the Smart Cables are grouped into an electronic block known as MULTI-PARAMETER UNIT (MPU), complete with a small number of yellow MULTI-parameter sockets.
+The number of flexible yellow sockets in the MPU cannot be arbitrary, but must correspond to the number of IBP hardware channels that are intended.

-It is the hardware rule that all yellow MULTI-parameter sockets must be able to do IBP monitoring, each socket comes with its own exclusive IBP hardware to adhere to this rule.
-The term "exclusive" means the IBP hardware attached to each yellow socket is not intended for sharing by other MULTI-parameter sockets.
+It is the design rule that all yellow MULTI-parameter sockets must be able to do IBP monitoring, each socket therefore comes with its own exclusive IBP hardware to adhere to this rule.
+The term "exclusive" means the IBP hardware attached to each yellow socket is not intended for sharing by other multi-parameter sockets.

 Principle of operation